DESKTOP

 For younger children or those with developmental delays, play-based assessments may be used to observe the child's interactions, problem-solving abilities, and social skills.

-Sensory Integration Assessment
+Sensory Processing Assessment

 Functional Activities